Urban Ark – Manawa Taiao

 Being a responsible cat owner

 In some parts of the world, leaving your cat to roam freely is frowned upon, if not illegal.
 Microchipping is compulsory in the Australian state of Victoria, where cats can be impounded if found wandering off their property.
 Having an outdoor cat is considered irresponsible in much of Canada.
+Some people build a catio, to give their indoor cat some outdoor time.

-Here are six simple tips to help your cat and wildlife:
+In the meantime, here are six simple tips to help your cat and wildlife:

 1. Bring your cat in at bedtime This keeps your cat safe from passing cars: a Wellington study found that cats crossed an average of 4 roads per day.
 Keeping cats in after dark also saves native birds which are particularly vulnerable at dawn and dusk.
 Try a catnip jungle gym to keep them entertained.
-For more suggestions visit the SPCA’s Enrichment tips for cats page.

 2. Feed cats well Go for a complete and balanced diet, and ensure your cat is appropriately fed while you are away on holiday (either at home or in a cattery).

 3. Add a bell to your cat’s collar Give native wildlife a fighting chance.
-Ensure your cat is wearing a collar and bell to stop silent hunting.
+Ensure your cat is wearing a collar and bell to limit silent hunting.
 There is some evidence that Birdsbesafe collars are more effective than bells because birds are visual creatures.

 4. Entertain kitty with moving toys Keep your cat entertained and amused with moving toys, to stop them using real wildlife as toys.

-5. Microchip your cat Websites like petsonthenet.co.nz and neighbourly.co.nz are full of listings from anxious owners desperate to find their missing cats.
+5. Microchip your cat Websites like lostpet.co.nz and neighbourly.co.nz are full of listings from anxious owners desperate to find their missing cats.
 The chances of being reunited with your furry family member are much higher if people know how to find you.
 Microchipping puts a tiny chip (smaller than a grain of rice) with a unique ID number under the skin of your cat.
 It is painless and fairly cheap ($50–80).
 If the cat is found, a vet or the SPCA can read the chip and you’ll be reunited.
 After the 2011 Christchurch earthquake, 85% of microchipped animals were reunited with their owners, compared with just 15% for those without microchips.

 6. De-sex your cat Both males and females should be de-sexed.
 A female can have up to 300 kittens in her lifetime.
 Kittens without homes become feral cats, which kill native wildlife.